tedder/miner_exporter/README.md

 ## Running via Docker
 Using the docker file, you can run this with Docker or docker-compose!
 Both of these expose Prometheus on 9152, feel free to choose your own port.
+The images are hosted on both [GHCR](https://github.com/users/tedder/packages/container/package/miner_exporter) and [Dockerhub](https://hub.docker.com/r/tedder42/miner_exporter).

 ### Docker client
 ```